- About Us

 - International Adoption

-An open adoption creates the best opportunity to experience the relational characteristic of Christ while also witnessing His grace, mercy and love.
-There are several reasons and anticipated advantages to an open adoption for the birth parents, the adoptive parents, and the adopted child.
+An open adoption creates the best opportunity to experience the relational characteristic of Christ while also witnessing His grace, mercy, and love.
+There are several reasons and anticipated advantages to open adoption for the birth parents, the adoptive parents, and the adopted child.

 Reasons of Open Adoption for Birth Parents

 The open adoption experience is different for each person; however here is a list of potential advantages that you might encounter with an open adoption:

 Sense of control – Having the ability to review, interview and select the parents to place your baby with, usually provides birth mothers with a sense of empowerment and control.
 You are choosing which couple or family you are giving to your baby.

 Reduced uncertainties -Most birth mothers experience a sense of comfort knowing the child’s well-being through interactions and updates with the adoptive family.

 Improved mourning – Being able to visit and talk with the adoptive family and the adopted child often provides an increased ability to deal with the grief and loss.